go-rod/rod/README.md

   Though selenium sells itself for better cross-browser support, it's usually very hard to make it work for all major browsers.

   There are plenty of articles about "selenium vs puppeteer", you can treat rod as the Golang version of puppeteer.

-- [puppeteer][puppeteer]

-  With Puppeteer, you have to handle promise/async/await a lot.
-It requires a deep understanding of how promises works which are usually painful for QA to write automation tests.
-End to end tests usually requires a lot of sync operations to simulate human inputs, because Puppeteer is based on Nodejs all control signals it sends to the browser will be async calls, so it's unfriendly for QA from the beginning.

-  Rod will only enable domain events when they are needed, puppeteer will always enable all the domains which will consume a lot of resources when driving a remote browser.

 - [cypress](https://www.cypress.io/)